libwww-perl/URI-db/README.md

 * `db:mongodb://localhost:27017/myDatabase`
 * `db:oracle://scott:tiger@foo.com/scott`

 Some databases, such as Firebird, take both a host name and a file path.
-Just put the relative or absolute path after that slash, as appropriate:

-* `db:firebird://localhost/test.gdb` - Relative
-* `db:firebird://localhost/../test.gdb` - Relative
+These paths must be absolute:

-* `db:firebird://localhost//tmp/test.gdb` - Absolute
+* `db:firebird://localhost/tmp/test.gdb`
-* `db:firebird://localhost/C:/temp/test.gdb` - Absolute
+* `db:firebird://localhost/C:/temp/test.gdb`

 Any URI format may optinally have a query part conaining key/value pairs: